cdfoundation/cdf-landscape/README.md

 The following rules will produce the most readable and attractive logos:

 1. We require SVGs, as they are smaller, display correctly at any scale, and work on all modern browsers.
-If you only have the logo in another vector format (like AI or EPS), please open an issue and we'll convert it to an SVG for you, or you can often do it yourself at https://cloudconvert.com/.
-Note that you may need to zip your file to attach it to a GitHub issue.
 Please note that we require pure SVGs and will reject SVGs that contain embedded PNGs since they have the same problems of being bigger and not scaling seamlessly.
 We also require that SVGs convert fonts to outlines so that they will render correctly whether or not a font is installed.
-See [Proper SVGs](#proper-svgs) below.
+For additional directions on how to source logo SVGs and how to conform to landscape SVG requirements, please see [SVGs](#svgs) below.
 1. When multiple variants exist, use stacked (not horizontal) logos.
 For example, we use the second column (stacked), not the first (horizontal), of CDF project [logos](https://github.com/cdfoundation/artwork).
 1. Don't use reversed logos (i.e., with a non-white, non-transparent background color).
 If you only have a reversed logo, create an issue with it attached and we'll produce a non-reversed version for you.
 1. Logos must include the company, product or project name in English.
 It's fine to also include words from another language.
 If you don't have a version of your logo with the name in it, please open an issue and we'll create one for you (and please specify the font).